hanna-kaliszuk/Wikiscraper/README.md

 The project code is distributed under the **MIT License**.

 Data originating from Bulbapedia is subject to the **CC BY-NC-SA 2.5** license.

-## Course

-This project was developed as a final assignment for the **Kurs Pythona** (Python Course) at the University of Warsaw during the Winter Semester 2025/26.